GuidedTrack/gtstatus/index.md

 🔵
 -->

+## 🟡 2022-10-10 16:18 UTC

+The site is experiencing some performance issues due to a large study, which has been paused.

 ## 🔵 2022-10-10 22:15 UTC

 The site is behaving well.
 The defect described in the entry from 2022-10-08 is fixed.